-The number of browsers having the underlying Chromium Source code is constantly on the rise.
-And there are no complaints from the user either, as they are getting all the Chrome goodies but without limiting themselves to the resource-hungry Chrome browser.
+The number of browsers with the underlying Chromium Source code is constantly rising.
+And there are no complaints from the user either, as they are getting all the Chrome goodies without limiting themselves to the resource-hungry Chrome browser.

-However, there was always a concern looming around- if a significant issue gets into this source code, then all the browsers might get bugged at the same time.
-And this is what seems to be going on for a few months.
+However, there was always a concern- if a significant issue gets into this source code, all the browsers might get bugged simultaneously.
+And this seems to have been going on for a few months.

-The complaints started pouring in from the Chrome users regarding the STATUS_ACCESS_VIOLATION error.
+The complaints started pouring in from Chrome users regarding the STATUS_ACCESS_VIOLATION error.

-Then it was only a matter of time before other Chromium browsers joined in this list of affected browsers.
-Unfortunately, the Microsoft Edge chromium-browser soon became a part of this issue as well.
-Many users voiced their concern to the Microsoft Tech Community forum regarding this issue, but without much success.
+Then it was only a matter of time before other Chromium browsers joined this list of affected browsers.
+Unfortunately, Microsoft Edge soon became a part of this issue as well.
+Many users voiced their concerns to the Microsoft Tech Community forum regarding this issue without much success.

-However, there do exist a few workarounds that have been known to fix this Microsoft’s Edge STATUS_ACCESS_VIOLATION error.
+However, a few workarounds have been known to fix this Microsoft’s Edge STATUS_ACCESS_VIOLATION error.
 And this guide shall make you aware of just that.
 So without further ado, let’s get started.

 Disable Renderer Code Integrity

 Google recently enabled the Renderer Code Integrity, which was quickly adopted by other Chromium browsers as well.
-This integrity is responsible for two things- to verify all the codes that the webpage loads and allow only the signed ones to go ahead.
+This integrity is responsible for verifying all the codes the webpage loads and allowing only the signed ones to proceed.

 - Right-click for the context menu and select Properties.